 For questions about the property—including leasing opportunities for offices, specialty retail, restaurant and artist spaces—please contact us."

 Talk about a Cinderella story.
 When Pellerin acquired the property in 2014, the structure lacked the historic charm harkening back to Grant Parks earliest days.
 Originally built in 1893 as a single-family home, the structure transitioned to be the office space to one of Atlanta’s first fire sprinkler and alarm companies.
 After going vacant in the late 90’s, neglect lead to eventual abandonment; the property remained vacant for two decades.
 PRE acquired and restored the building back to its original splendor, taking a keenly historic approach to the renovation while also adapting its re-use to meet today’s discerning commercial clientele.
-Today, the property is home to Dreams Beauty Spa & Salon and provides housing in the rear carriage house.
+Today, the property is is available for Lease.
 For questions about the property, please contact us.

 "back to its original splendor"